GlareDB/glaredb.github.io/docs/data-sources/connecting-data-sources.md

     );
 ```

-When we submit this command, validation is done to ensure we can properly
+Upon command execution, the connection is immediately validated.
+Any errors
-connect.
-Any errors connecting will be returned, for example:
+connecting will be returned, for example:

 ```text
 ERROR:  External database validation failed: Failed to connect to Postgres